Thairo Estrada Player Props: Giants vs. Cardinals

-Thairo Estrada -- with a slugging percentage of .595 in his past 10 games, including five extra-base hits -- will be in action for the San Francisco Giants versus the St. Louis Cardinals, with Jordan Montgomery on the mound, on April 24 at 9:45 PM ET.
+On Tuesday, Thairo Estrada (.286 batting average in his past 10 games, with two doubles, two home runs, two walks and two RBI) and the San Francisco Giants play the St. Louis Cardinals, whose starting pitcher will be Jake Woodford.
+First pitch is at 9:45 PM ET.

-In his previous game, he hit a home run while going 1-for-3 against the Mets.
+In his last game he had a hitless performance (0-for-4) against the Cardinals.

 Thairo Estrada Game Info & Props vs. the Cardinals